antpass79/graphql-for-coffee-machine/README.md

 ## Docker

-Running on Docker wants be an easy test without complicate things that can be added in next steps.
-For the moment we can avoid configuration files or environment variables to have more customizable parameters.
+Running on Docker wants be an easy test for the Coffee Machine.
+Try it!

 ### graphql-gateway